 Comparatively, ornamental grasses (like Pampas grass) seem like a costlier venture, but because they are so in demand, they usually command a higher premium in the market.
 It is no brainer you get to harvest the highest profits when you get started from seeds.

 I feel a better option is to get started with smaller immature plants.
-No doubt, you will have to forgo some profits, but the shorter time required for them to get big enough for sale will more than offset the extra profit, assuming you start from scratch (which means long wait).
+No doubt, you will have to forgo some profits, but the shorter time required for them to get big enough for sale will more than offset the extra profit, assuming you start from scratch (which means a long wait).

 Another reason to go for ornamental grass is that there is really a rich choice.
 The huge variety of options means that you would have no problem planting them no matter what your climate is.
-And all come with decent profit expectation.
+And all come with decent profit expectations.

 Shrubs & Trees